 All right, let’s wrap things up.

-Here’s the thing, the true power of the above-mentioned strategies or tactics we’ve listed is how they complement and reinforce each other.
+Here’s the thing, the real power of the strategies mentioned above or tactics we’ve listed is how they complement and reinforce each other.
 They’re far more effective together than not.

-Nevertheless, whatever methods you employ, keep them fresh, relevant and watch for changes in trends that you need to adapt to.
-Constantly test, measure and re-evaluate your strategies each year.
+Nevertheless, whatever methods you employ, keep them fresh, relevant and watch for changes in trends.
+Continually test ideas, measure and re-evaluate your strategies each year.

 How are you generating demand for your SaaS product?
 Let us know in the comments.